-In order to be successful, any organization must have a set of operational guidelines or rules by which the members govern themselves.
+In order to be successful, an organization must have a set of operational guidelines or rules by which the members govern themselves.
 Each Club Sport should develop a constitution suited to the practical operation of that particular club.
-General provisions (club name, purpose, dues, meetings, officer elections and duties, qualifying regulations) should provide for the internal need of the club.
-Specific provisions (membership, eligibility, and qualifications, officer qualifications, voting quorum, and amendments) should insure fulfillment to the CSA Clubs Charter guidelines.
+General provisions (club name, purpose, dues, meetings, officer elections & duties, qualifying regulations) should provide for the internal need of the club.
+Specific provisions (membership, eligibility, qualifications, officer qualifications, voting quorum, and amendments) should insure fulfillment to the CSA Clubs Charter guidelines.

 --Quorum requirements for conducting official business.